Last Updated on

 The Art of Active Listening

-AEL is defined as a form of listening practiced by salespeople in which traditional active listening is combined with empathy to achieve a higher form of listening.
-One study looked into the reliability and validity of an AEL scale which measured the client’s perceptions of the listener and included a self assessment of the listener.
+AEL is an acronym for Active-Empathetic Listening.
+Traditionally, it is as a form of listening practiced by salespeople.
+One study looked into the reliability and validity of an AEL scale, which measures the client’s perceptions of the listener and includes a self-assessment of the listener.

-AEL is easily transferred to the field of psychological therapy and counselling where the therapist is required to understand the client’s message from their context without focusing on their own experiences and feelings.
-This way they are better able to form short and long term therapeutic relationships.
+AEL is easily transferred to the field of psychological therapy and counseling, where the therapist is required to understand the client’s message and their context without focusing on their own experiences and feelings.

-In an interpersonal context, active listening aims to minimise the effect coming from our biases and to practice mindful patience whilst bypassing our own agenda (Dollinger, Comer & Warrington, 2006).
+In an interpersonal context, active listening aims to minimize the effect of our biases and to practice mindful patience whilst bypassing our own agenda (Dollinger, Comer & Warrington, 2006).

 “No message is ever decoded without bias.”